Best Compression Socks of 2024

 What is the difference between running, daily wear, or medical-grade compression socks?

-Socks for daily wear are often less compressive, making them more comfortable to wear for long periods of time.
-These are designed more for extended work days or travel and often feature thicker materials or more cushion in the foot.
+Socks for daily wear are often less compressive, making them more comfortable to wear for long periods.
+Socks designed for extended work days or travel often feature thicker materials or more cushion in the foot.
+We found the Rockay Vigor Compression Socks to be the most comfortable compression socks we tested, and the Outway Flagship Knee High Compression had the most padding around the foot.

 What does graded compression mean?